-Linked to the Least Performing of the Russell 2000 ® Index and the S&P 500® Index
+Linked to the Least Performing of the Russell 2000® Index and the S&P 500® Index

-- The Auto-Callable Notes Linked to the Least Performing of the Russell 2000® Index and the S&P 500® Index, due June 4, 2026 (the "Notes") are expected to price on May 30, 2024 and expected to issue on June 4, 2024. - · Approximate 2 year term if not called prior to maturity. - Payment on the Notes will depend on the individual performance of the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - Beginning with the May 30, 2025 Call Observation Date, automatically callable annually for an amount equal the Call Amount if, on the Call Observation Date, the Observation Value of each Underlying is equal to or greater than its Call Value.
+- The Auto-Callable Notes Linked to the Least Performing of the Russell 2000® Index and the S&P 500® Index, due June 4, 2026 (the "Notes") priced on May 30, 2024 and will issue on June 4, 2024. - Approximate 2 year term if not called prior to maturity. - Payment on the Notes will depend on the individual performance of the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - The Notes will be automatically called for an amount equal the Call Amount if, on the Call Observation Date, the Observation Value of each Underlying is equal to or greater than its Call Value.
 The Call Observation Date and Call Amount are indicated on page PS-4. - Assuming the Notes are not called prior to maturity, if the Ending Value of each Underlying is greater than or equal to 100% of its Starting Value, at maturity, you will receive \$1,210.00 per \$1,000.00 in principal amount of your Notes. - However, assuming the Notes are not called prior to maturity, if either Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk.
 Otherwise, if the Notes are not called prior to maturity and the Ending Value of the Least Performing Underlying is less than 100.00% of its Starting Value but greater than or equal to 70% of its Starting Value, at maturity you will receive the principal amount of your Notes. - Any payment on the Notes is subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - No periodic interest payments. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711BXB7.

-The initial estimated value of the Notes as of the pricing date is expected to be between \$907.40 and \$957.40 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is \$967.10 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-7 of this pricing supplement and "Structuring the Notes" on page PS-18 of this pricing supplement for additional information.